buildlyio/helm-charts/buildly-core-chart/README.md

 [Buildly](https://buildly.io/) Buildly is Software Architecture as a Service - The Buildly core is a gateway layer for cloud native architectures running containerized services in a Kubernetes cluster.
 It has a pluggable architecture for additional modules like USERS - user management, MESH - datamesh and aggregation for rest services, and TEMPLATES - a reuseable set of workflow models for optimizing application building and information architectures.

-To install Buildly on [Digital Ocean Managed Kubernetes Cluster](https://www.digitalocean.com/products/kubernetes/) follow the steps outlined below using Helm 2.+
+To install Buildly on [Digital Ocean Managed Kubernetes Cluster](https://www.digitalocean.com/products/kubernetes/) follow the steps outlined below using Helm 2.+ |

-## TL;DR;    |

 ## Digital Ocean Setup Steps